robdcal/film-night-app/README.md

 # Film Night app (name TBC)

-Create a group, build a list of films to watch (or books to read, or games to play) and rate them!
+Create a group, build a list of films to watch and rate them!

 ## To do